 This is Gramercy Farm Molly.
 Molly is a sweet and gentle girl, and smiles when you give her cheek scritches.
 She is also my favorite to milk.
 Her teats are a perfect size and she has a super soft udder with awesome orifices, so she milks out SO fast!
 Both udder pics below are from Molly’s 2021 kidding, 5 weeks fresh with about an 11 hour fill.

-Our newest addition is Whitehouse Farms Siena Breeze, who we call Sunny because she is a ray of sunshine!
+This gorgeous girl is Whitehouse Farms Siena Breeze, who we call Sunny because she is a ray of sunshine!
 We were so lucky to add her to our herd early in 2022.
 She has a beautiful udder and was milking a gallon a day when she came to us.
 I prefer once-a-day milking so I had to work to slow her down!
 Sunny is my “snuggle goat,” always the first to come see me for scratches.
-I can’t wait to see kids out of her this spring!